WinandS/Thesis/blog/blog.md

 ![overview][overview]

-##### Source files
+### Source files
-A source file the only thing the designer has to make, apart from the design itself.
+A source file is the only thing the designer has to make, apart from the design itself.
 Source files are an extension of standard WaveDrom files.
 WaveDrom files hold the waveJSON formatted descriptions for signals.
 The WaveDrom engine converts this description to a visual representation.
 An example WaveDrom file is shown below.

 ![WaveDrom file][Wavedrom file]